 - Contracts and payroll: Especially in medium-sized and large companies, having this digitized documentation in a single repository simplifies the work of the HR area, which usually generates files that include all the information of each employee.

 - Financial statements and tax documents: All financial documentation, generally subject to strict legal requirements, lends itself to digitization, firstly because the Administration requires it and, secondly, because it increases the support and security of information so critical for business continuity.

 Docbyte’s digitization service.
 What is the digitization process like?

-Betting on Document digitization has become a key element to gaining agility and not being left behind in decision-making compared to the competition.
+Document digitization has become a key element to gaining agility and not being left behind in decision-making compared to the competition.

 However, it is a task that can consume many resources without providing added value to the business.
 For this reason, relying on the outsourcing of this function with an expert provider such as Docbyte is the best option.

 Docbyte’s cutting-edge technology and its intelligent capture of information allow for increased operational efficiency while guaranteeing security and regulatory compliance.

 The company has state-of-the-art OCR engines, Artificial Intelligence technology for the interpretation of structured and unstructured documents, and a multi-platform environment that allows it to operate in all types of systems and applications, regardless of the format and information input channel.